bertofurth/Seagate-Central-Debian/README.md

     apt-get -y install systemd-timesyncd
     timedatectl set-ntp yes

-#### Activate the swap partition
-By default, the swap partition on a Seagate Central is formatted to work with the native 64K page kernel.
-This is not compatible with the 4K page kernel used in Debian.

-To reconfigure and activate the swap partition, issue the following commands.

-    /sbin/mkswap /dev/sda6
-    /sbin/swapon /dev/sda6

-Issue the "free" command to confirm that the swap space is now in use as per the following example

-    root@SC-debian:~# free
-                   total        used        free      shared  buff/cache   available
-    Mem:          247108       24972       91924         940      130212      213252
-    Swap:        1048572           0     1048572

-### Optional but recommended - Format and mount the large Data partition
-**Warning: As stated in the introduction of this document, this step will delete all files and data from the large Data partition.**

-The Data partition as used by the native Seagate Central firmware makes use of a non-standard 64K page size.
-This means that it cannot be easily accessed by the Debian system which uses a standard 4K page size.

-The Data partition needs to be formatted using a 4K page size with the following command.

-    /sbin/mkfs.ext4 -F -L Data -m0 /dev/vg1/lv1

-After the partition has been formatted it can be mounted as /Data by creating this directory and adding an appropriate entry to the /etc/fstab file as follows

-    mkdir /Data
-    echo "/dev/vg1/lv1    /Data           auto    errors=remount-ro      0      2" >> /etc/fstab
-    mount /Data

-Advanced users might decide to repartition the large space at the end of the drive into multiple partitions.
-Perhaps one for Data, another for home directories and so on.

-It is also theoretically possible to access the data on the native 64K page formatted Data partition by using the "fuse2fs" utility which is part of the "e2fsprogs" Debian package which can be installed on the system.
-Note however that using this utility has much slower performance than a natively mounted partition.

 ### Optional - Install Debian on backup partitions
 At this stage of the process the active Seagate Central partitions have Debian installed but the backup partitions have the native Seagate Central